cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 then set another symbol (`__bss_end`) to the end of the section.
 Note as this is `NOLOAD` this space is not emitted into the binary, only the symbols we define are inserted.
 Finally we emit a symbol for the size of the `.bss` section, so we know how long to loop for in our shellcode.

+TODO: Reword this section to talk about cooperation between linker and loader

 ```
     .bss (NOLOAD) : {